prakhar1989/docker-curriculum/README.md

 <a id="docker-images"></a>
 ### 2.2 Docker Images

-We've looked at images before but in this section we'll dive deeper into what Docker images are and build our own image!
+We've looked at images before, but in this section we'll dive deeper into what Docker images are and build our own image!
 Lastly, we'll also use that image to run our application locally and finally deploy on [AWS](http://aws.amazon.com) to share it with our friends!
 Excited?
 Great!
 Let's get started.

 Docker images are the basis of containers.
 In the previous example, we **pulled** the *Busybox* image from the registry and asked the Docker client to run a container **based** on that image.
 To see the list of images that are available locally, use the `docker images` command.